 Petty Crime in Buenos Aires and Techniques for Avoiding It.
 Be Aware, not Scared

 Yes, it’s true.
-Like any big city, Buenos Aires has its fair share of thieves (ladrones), punks (pendejos) and silk tongues (chamuyeros) looking for opportunities to take advantage of the unsuspecting traveler or local alike.
+Like any big city, Buenos Aires has its fair share of thieves (ladrones), punks (pendejos) and silk tongue sweet talkers (chamuyeros) looking for opportunities to take advantage of the unsuspecting traveler, tourist or local alike.
 Overall, Buenos Aires is a safe city full of very helpful, honest and friendly people with most robberies or petty crimes happening out of necessity or because an opportune situation arises (remember: opportunity makes a thief).
 Someone struggling to support his family may see a quick purse snatch as an easy way out.
-Violent crime is extremely rare, so don’t get too worried.
+Violent crime is extremely rare, so don’t get too worried about kidnappings or shoot downs.
 Here, if you face any crime, you’ll mostly be exposed to pick-pockets (pungas) or distraction tactics, so your best defense is to simply remain aware of your surroundings.
 Heed these few tips to better enjoy your travel to Buenos Aires.

 Below is a list of the most common scams found operating in Buenos Aires and, most importantly, how you can avoid them.
 But first let’s look at the dangerous areas to avoid all together: